Hiring an Attorney to Handle Your Criminal Case Involving Government Contracts

 Do You Hire a Court-Appointed Attorney or a Private Attorney?

 Many defendants cannot afford to hire a private attorney.
 Unfortunately, one would have to resort to hiring a court-appointed lawyer in that situation.
 Again, the problem in government contractor fraud criminal cases is that the court-appointed attorney may not fully understand the ins and outs of government contract law.
 The results seem to be obvious – more criminal convictions.
-Given the possibility of treble damages and jail time of up to 20 years, companies should seriously look at hiring a federal contract fraud lawyer who is not just a criminal defense attorney but also has the necessary experience in the underlying government contracting issues.
+Given the possibility of treble damages and jail time of up to 20 years, companies should seriously look at getting legal representation in criminal case involving government contractor fraud from an attorney who is not just a criminal defense attorney but also has the necessary experience in the underlying government contracting issues.

 Can a Contractor be Criminally Charged?